-Let us now consider the method from [56, 3, 4] that eliminates vanishing states from the EMC (EDTMC, in our terminology) corresponding to the underlying SMC of every GSPN N. The TPM for the resulting reduced EDTMC (REDTMC) has smaller size than that for the EDTMC.
+Let us now consider the method from [32, 68, 5, 7, 6] that eliminates vanishing states from the EMC (EDTMC, in our terminology) corresponding to the underlying SMC of every GSPN N. The TPM for the resulting reduced EDTMC (REDTMC) has smaller size than that for the EDTMC.
 The method demonstrates that there exists a transformation of the underlying SMC of N into a CTMC, whose states are the tangible markings of N. This CTMC, which is essentially the reduced underlying SMC (RSMC) of N, is constructed on the basis of the REDTMC.
-The CTMC can then be directly solved to get both the transient and the steady-state PMFs over the tangible markings of N.
+The CTMC can then be directly solved to get both the transient and the steady-state PMFs over the tangible markings of N. In [32], the program and computational complexities of such an elimination method, based on the REDTMC, were evaluated and compared with those of the preservation method that does not eliminate vanishing states and based on the EDTMC.
+The preservation method for GSPNs corresponds in dtsiPBC to the analysis of the underlying SMCs of expressions.

-This method can be easily transferred to dtsiPBC, hence, for every dynamic expression G, we can find a DTMC (since the sojourn time in the tangible states from DR(G) is discrete and geometrically distributed) with the states from $DR_T(G)$ , which can be directly solved to find the transient and the steady-state PMFs over the tangible states.
-We shall demonstrate that such a reduced DTMC (RDTMC) of G, denoted by RDTMC(G), can be constructed from DTMC(G), using the method analogous to that designed in [56, 3, 4] in the framework of GSPNs to transform EDTMC into REDTMC.
-Since the sojourn time in the vanishing states is zero, the state transitions of RDTMC(G) occur in the moments of the global discrete time associated with SMC(G), unlike those of EDTMC(G), which happen only when the current state changes to some different one, irrespective of the global time.
+The elimination method for GSPNs can be easily transferred to dtsiPBC, hence, for every dynamic expression G, we can find a DTMC (since the sojourn time in the tangible states from DR(G) is discrete and geometrically distributed) with the states from $DR_T(G)$ , which can be directly solved to find the transient and the steady-state PMFs over the tangible states.
+We shall demonstrate that such a reduced DTMC (RDTMC) of G, denoted by RDTMC(G), can be constructed from DTMC(G), using the method analogous to that designed in [68, 5, 7, 6] in the framework of GSPNs to transform EDTMC into REDTMC.
+Since the sojourn time in the vanishing states is zero, the state changes of RDTMC(G) occur in the moments of the global discrete time associated with SMC(G), unlike those of EDTMC(G), which happen only when the current state changes to some different one, irrespective of the global time.
 Therefore, in our case, we can skip the stages of constructing the REDTMC of G, denoted by REDTMC(G), from EDTMC(G), and recovering RSMC of G, denoted by RSMC(G), (which is the sought-for DTMC) from REDTMC(G), since we have RSMC(G) = RDTMC(G).